Multiple Choice Test: Disability Discrimination

 Can a multiple choice test as part of a recruitment exercise amount to disability discrimination?

-In The Government Legal Services v Brookes the EAT had to determine exactly that.
+In The Government Legal Services v Brookes the Employment Appeals Tribunal (EAT) had to determine exactly that.

 The legal background